stadium-software/validations-cheatsheet/README.md

 ![](images/PropertiesPanel-Required.png)

 # IsValid Rule
 The "IsValid Rule" property accepts a Javascript expression.
-When the field value passes the expression the IsValid is true and the field has passed the validation.
+If the field value passes the expression the IsValid property is true and the field has passed the validation.

+If the field value does not pass the expression the IsValid property is false, the field is placed in an error state and the error message is displayed under the field.

 ## Copy-and-Paste Expressions
 A wide range of validations can be performed with the help of regular expressions.
 However, regular expressions are not always easy to write.
 Here are regular expressions for all current Stadium validations.